ilci66/Docker-s5-node-react-nginx-setup/README.md

 ### Project Motivation
 I need more practice using tools such as docker.
 I haven't done a project with symfony that utilizes react for frontend.

+### How To Use
+*   Clone the repository
+*   Create a "mysql" folder in the root
+*   run "docker-compose up -d --build"
+*   go to "https://localhost:8080" to view index.php

+### Notes
 Full tutorial is [here](https://www.youtube.com/watch?v=ITOnpzkzlYM&list=PLaxcKCJLJmbDOT25foBK1uvL9-XHAoE1b&index=47&t=974s)